ameliaghost/no396/_posts/2005-12-25-letters-old.markdown

 author: amelia
 date: 2010-12-25 7:30:00
 categories: life, letters, words
-image: /assets/images/avl.jpg
+image: /assets/images/max.jpg
 permalink: letters-old
 ---

 I admit.
 I've messed with our routine so much lately, I can't figure if I should be writing now or not.
-I don't care.
 I wanted to tell you to have a good Thanksgiving.
 I imagine you're with your family and friends in Wichita.
 Maybe not.
 I guess I don't really know.

 For all I know you won't even check if I've written for some time, from the looks of it.
 Doesn't bother me.
 I've been so busy these past few weeks anyway.
 Even though the distance is greater for this, I still think often of you and your daily goings-on.
 With your recent admission that you're presently not as interested in the internet as you have been in the past, I suppose I'll have to imagine a little harder about what you might or might not be doing with your life.
 In fact, I can only think to say, *good for you*.